Permafacture/Py-Visvalingam-Whyatt/README.md

     VWpts = simplifier.from_number(n/100)
     end = time()
     print "Visvalingam: reduced to %s points in %03f seconds" %(len(VWpts),end-start)
-    #50 points in .346 ms on my computer
+    #50 points in .131 seconds on my computer

     from rdp import rdp